A great opportunity to find out all about The Bridge gap year program

 What is SMBC doing to keep students and staff as safe as possible?

-We are continuing to follow the advice of relevant health authorities and are working hard to keep our students and staff who have remained on campus updated so they can continue to take relevant precautions as things evolve.
+We are continuing to follow the advice of relevant health authorities and are working hard to keep our students and staff updated so they can continue to take relevant precautions as things evolve.

 The scope of cleaning, specifically sanitised cleaning, in communal areas has been widened and has distributed hand sanitiser to as many locations as possible.

 We will continue these precautionary measures as long as required to help support the health and safety of our community.

 As advised by the Australian Government Department of Health, washing hands often with soap and water for 20 seconds is the best defense against the spread of most viruses and physical distancing of 1.5 metres.

 Can we sing and play musical instruments in Principal's Hour?